tillo13/kumori_ai/ollama/README.md

 ### Setup:

-Before running `chat.py` for the first time, ensure all models are available locally by executing `ollama pull` commands for each model listed in the script.
+Before running `chat_engine.py` for the first time, ensure all models are available locally by executing `ollama pull` commands for each model listed in the script.

 ### Usage:

-Execute `python chat.py` in the terminal, then interact with the prompt to chat with AI models.
+Execute `python chat_engine.py` in the terminal, then interact with the prompt to chat with AI models.
 Type 'quit' to exit the chat or 'switch' to change the AI model during the conversation.

+- **External Script Interaction**: The `call_into_engine.py` script demonstrates how one can programmatically invoke `chat_engine.py` to obtain AI model responses.
+This allows for scripting and automation of AI conversations without manual input.

 ## Flask Web App (ollama/flask/app.py)